Dead Reckoning

 I recall working on this for a couple of days.
 I was a professor, so I could afford to spend the time on the problem.
 I constructed a solution using a function in Microsoft Excel called VLOOKUP.
 I am not going into the details here (I have a white paper here), but it is sufficient to say that I did the work, solved the problem, and forgot about it.

 I also forgot where I put my notes on how I constructed the solution.
 As it turns out, I needed (or rather wanted) to use this approach to solve an engineering problem I’m working on.
 I couldn’t find my notes.
 A couple of weeks ago I hand-coded the cells just so I could get a solution.
-But last it became apparent that I might have to make several solutions of the problem using the same tables.
+But it quickly became apparent that I might have to make several solutions of the problem using the same tables.

 I needed to regenerate the general solution, once again.
 I did this a couple of days ago.
 Then, yesterday morning, I woke early and was unable to go back to sleep.
 So, I rose, made coffee, and wrote my notes so that I would have a reference should I need to use the solution again.
 (Hence the production of the white paper above.)